Messaging

 No tenant isolation in multitenant scenario

-in a multitenant scenario, only the provider account will have an event bus.
+When using redis-messaging in a multitenant scenario, only the provider account will have an event bus.
 There is no tenant isolation.

-You need to install the latest version of the npm package redis
+You need to install the latest version of the npm package redis.

 File Based

-: file-based-messaging
+kind: file-based-messaging

 Don't use this in production, only if you want to test your application locally.
 It creates a file and uses it as a simple message broker.